Building a stronger America

 Houston is home to more than 6,000 BP employees, the largest concentration in the U.S. In addition to numerous employee-led initiatives benefitting a host of schools and non-profit organizations, BP is the proud sponsor of two major events.

 - The BP MS 150 is the largest fundraising bike ride in the country, regularly featuring 13,000 cyclists who ride the two-day,150+ mile course from Houston to Austin.
 BP is the title sponsor for the BP MS 150 bike ride.
-With more than 500 riders in 2015, BP was the No. 1 fundraising team, raising more than $1 million for multiple sclerosis research.
+Since partnering with the MS Society in 2001, BP and Team BP riders have contributed more than $17 million to MS research and programs.

-- As heritage sponsor of the Houston Livestock Show and Rodeo, BP is proud to partner with this organization, which distributes more than $10 million annually in college scholarships to deserving students.
+- As a sponsor of the Houston Livestock Show and Rodeo, BP is proud to partner with this organization, which distributes more than $10 million annually in college scholarships to deserving students.

 Following Hurricane Ike, many Galveston County residents had to rely on generators to power their homes.
 BP donated more than 250 generators to Galveston County communities and social service agencies.
 The gas-powered generators can be used during a power failure and some are being earmarked by the communities to help residents who require electricity to sustain medical equipment.
 A local Boy Scout troop house underwent an "extreme makeover" with the help of BP volunteers, who gave the house a new paint job, installed insulation, and put in a new ceiling.